 Some fans argue the decision to postpone the entire sale is unlikely to have combated the touts anyway, since that with ID checking, which was routine during Prince’s HITNRUN concerts of 2014, would have given an adequate level of protection against the touts.

 It has been confirmed by the promoter the Prince Spotlight: Piano & A Microphone tour is postponed “until further notice” in light of the tragic events that took place in Paris on the evening of Friday 13th, the same day as the planned ticket sales, delayed by concerns with touts obtaining large blocks of tickets.

 It is particularly poignant in that the Bataclan Theatre, where one of the terrorist incidents took place, is a well trodden path for Prince fans.
 It was announced that it was inappropriate to proceed with a tour at this time and under these circumstances.
 Prince joins a list of other high profile acts, including U2, Morothead, and Foo Fighters, who have likewise cancelled their European tours and particularity their Paris dates out of respect to the victims of the terrorist attack in Paris and its resulting safety concerns for public events.
-Click here for an update.
+See our Piano & A Microphone Gala Event article for an update.

 Prince presents award at AMA’s